PinkDeer/knowledge/django.md

   <body>

     {% block content %}
-      Theres is no any content for you
+      There is no any content for you
     {% endblock %}

   </body>